 Top 3 Scenic Drives Near The Cabins In Helen Georgia

-After a long, fun day of hiking, tubing, playing, and exploring the many Helen, GA attractions near our luxury mountain cabin rentals, you may be looking for a more relaxing activity.
-Are you in need of a break, but not ready to settle down for a soak in your luxury cabin's hot tub?
+After a long, fun day of hiking, tubing, playing, and exploring the many Helen attractions, you may be looking for a more relaxing activity.
+Are you in need of a break, but not ready to settle down for a soak in your cabin's hot tub?
 Pack up the family, and maybe even a picnic lunch or dinner to enjoy on one of these three scenic drives through northern Georgia.

 Richard B. Russell Scenic Highway

 State Route 348, otherwise known as the Richard.
 Be Russell Scenic Highway, offers majestic views of the northern Georgia landscape for your entire family to enjoy.
-The highway begins only minutes away from the cabins in Helen, Georgia and is a "must see" during your vacation experience.
+The highway begins only minutes away from most cabins in Helen, and is a "must see" during your vacation experience.

 Your eyes will never grow tired as you take in the incredible sights of breathtaking mountain scenery, lined with vast timberland forest, wildlife, and sparkling waterfalls.
 As you travel higher and higher up the Richard B. Russell Scenic Highway, you will see a bird's eye view of Helen and surrounding areas for an experience like never before.